steven-tomlinson/localdemocrats.us/README.md

 # localdemocrats.us
-A web directory and collobaration space for Domecratic Party Central Committees, Caucuses, and Clubs to work together
+A web directory and collobaration space for Democratic Party Central Committees, Caucuses, and Clubs to work together.